LTUC/amman-dotnet-401d2/Curriculum/Class28/Facilitator/claims.md

 ### Principle

 A principle is the `User` itself.
-A prinicple actually holds the identities (more than one).
+A principle actually holds the identities (more than one).
-Within the default Core Identity, we call a Prinicple a `ClaimsPrinciple` which utulizes the `User` property on `HttpContext` as it's `ClaimsPrinciple`.
+Within the default Core Identity, we call a Principle a `ClaimsPrinciple` which utilizes the `User` property on `HttpContext` as it's `ClaimsPrinciple`.

 A single `ClaimsPrinciple` can consist of multiple `Identities`.
-Within `ClaimsPrinciple` , implements the `IPrinciple`, which essentailly grabs the first identity listed in `Identities`
+Within `ClaimsPrinciple` , implements the `IPrinciple`, which essentially grabs the first identity listed in `Identities`

 The following are true:
-1. A principle can have multiple identites.
+1. A principle can have multiple identities.
-1. These identties can have multiple claims
+1. These identities can have multiple claims
-1. `ClaimsPrinicpal` inherits all the claims of it's identities.
+1. `ClaimsPrincipal` inherits all the claims of it's identities.

 The possibility of having multiple identities on a principle is pretty low, but the use case is to allow multiple forms of identity.